The Economic Impact of Deforestation

 2. Economic Drivers Behind Deforestation

-The primary economic drivers of deforestation include agriculture, logging, mining, and infrastructure development.
-Agriculture, especially large-scale operations like cattle ranching and palm oil plantations, accounts for over 80% of deforestation globally.
+Deforestation is largely driven by economic activities such as agriculture, logging, mining, and infrastructure development.
+Agriculture, particularly large-scale ventures like cattle ranching and palm oil plantations, is responsible for over 80% of global deforestation.
+These industries prioritize short-term profits, often overlooking the long-term economic costs of deforestation.

 Logging vehicles on a muddy hillside with cut logs, illustrating the economic impact of deforestation through logging activities.